World on Fire (book): Summary

 Americans and the United States can also be seen as a global market-dominant minority, in particular when combined with their use of cultural soft power, military strength, economic might, and flaunting political hegemony, thereby causing resentment throughout the world.

-Chua believes that democratization can increase ethnic conflicts when an ethnic minority is disproportionately wealthy, arguing that "When free market democracy is pursued in the presence of a market-dominant minority, the almost invariable result is backlash.
+Chua believes that democratisation can increase ethnic conflicts when an ethnic minority is disproportionately wealthy, arguing that "When free market democracy is pursued in the presence of a market-dominant minority, the almost invariable result is backlash.
 This backlash typically takes one of three forms.
 The first is a backlash against markets, targeting the market-dominant minority's wealth.
 The second is a backlash against democracy by forces favorable to the market-dominant minority.
 The third is violence, sometimes genocidal, directed against the market-dominant minority itself."
 Also, "overnight democracy will empower the poor, indigenous majority.
 What happens is that under those circumstances, democracy doesn't do what we expect it to do – that is, reinforce markets.
 [Instead,] democracy leads to the emergence of manipulative politicians and demagogues who find that the best way to get votes is by scapegoating the minorities."
 She writes, "Ballot boxes brought Hitler to power in Germany, Mugabe to power in Zimbabwe, Milosevic to power in Serbia — and could well bring the likes of Osama bin Laden to power in Saudi Arabia."

 Chua states that she is a "big fan of trying to promote markets and democracy globally," but that it should be accompanied by attempts to "redistribute the wealth, whether it's property title and giving poor people property, land reform ...
 Redistributive mechanisms are tough to have if you have so much corruption."